sangHa0411/Llama-Instruction-Tuning/README.md

     * Use 3 shot for Arc benchmark, 4 shot for MMLU benchmark, and 5 shot for Hellaswag benchmark.
   * **Notice**
     * If you use few-shot for evaluation, there are cases which length is more than sequence_max_length.
 In these case, ```eval/eval_preprocessor.py``` deletes truncated shots and uses only perfect shots.
-    * For example, even though you gave 5 shots, preprocessor would make some examples less than 5 shots.
+    * For example, even though you give 5 shots, evaL_preprocessor can make some examples less than 5 shots.
     * 2-Shot example from MMLU Dataset
       ```
-      '### QUESTION:
+      ### QUESTION:
       The International Space Station (ISS) circles the Earth approximately 410 km above the ground.
 Find the best estimate for the orbital speed of the ISS:

       ### CHOICES: